The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 A very consistent fit, despite some discomfort in movement at the armhole.

-What about the manufacturing, finishes and details?
+What about the manufacturing, finishing and details?

 Collar and cuffs

-• Armhole alignment: everything is fine.
+• Armhole alignment: all good.

 Details